simoneSantoni/data-viz-smm635/lectureNotes/week7/README.md

 # Week 7 Materials

-In the fifth week of the module, we're going to:
+In the seventh week of the module, we're going to:

 - appreciating the building blocks of a geospatial visualizations
 - appreciating the challenges and opportunities of visualizing geospatial data